 Mr BRADFORD - I was gobsmacked.
-Most of the pilotage action, and it is very unusual in Australia, affects freight, non-speaking cargo.
+It is very unusual in Australia for pilotage action to affect freight.

 Mr DONALD - It was the first action of its kind to affect a cruise ship in Australia.

 Mr BRADFORD - What do they think of Tasmanians and what do they think of our pilots?
 It's for others to judge.